28 Unusual French Potato Chip Flavours Only Available In France

 Roast Beef and mustard chips

-Like chicken flavoured chips, beef flavour is a popular chip flavour in France.
+Like chicken-flavoured chips, beef flavour is a popular chip flavour in France.
 Pringles also has its own version of chicken chips.

 Mushroom & cream chips

 I think these are supposed to taste like cream of mushroom soup.
-I’ve never tried either of these but I can imagine what they might taste like.

 Pringles chips in France: roast beef and mushroom + mushroom and cream